E-Rosa/pagination/README.md

 console.log(pagination.getPreviousPage())
 /* returns a new Pagination instance with properties as if it had navigated to the previous page */

+console.log(pagination.getPage(5));
+/* returns a new Pagination instance with properties as if it had navigated to page 5 */
 ```

 ## Default Behavior